aerospike-community/eclipse-tools/README.md

 * Java Development Toolkit (JDT)
 * Maven

-This wizard will help you generate a starter Java project that uses Aerospike.

-To generate a new Aerospike Java project:
+This wizard will help you generate a starter Java project that uses Aerospike.To generate a new Aerospike Java project:

 Click File >> New >> Project